KitchenAid Torrent Blender FAQ's

 Do the magnets lose their magnetism over time?
 With heat?

-No, these magnets do not lose magnetism over time or within the heat levels it will face through normal usage and dishwasher cleaning.
+No, these magnets do not lose magnetism over time or within the heat levels, it will face through normal usage and dishwasher cleaning.

-CLICK HERE for Torrent Blender tips.
+CLICK HERE to watch a video on Torrent Blender tips.

 If you would like to download or view product literature for your appliance, please visit our Manuals and Literature page.